 Most women give up breast feeding when the kids get their first teeth at around four months, but it’s currently popular to carry on long after this; Mum likes the bond and there’s lots of info about how healthy it is.
 But the potential damage to the infant’s teeth is never discussed.
 And it should be, as some mothers are breast feeding until their children are two or three.

 Although the sugar is natural sugar, it causes just as much tooth damage as ordinary sugar.
-Parents don’t realize this.
+Most parents don’t realize this.

 If you’re breast feeding, try tasting your own breast milk.
-It’s sweet and greasy not like oil, but fatty so that you can feel it against your tongue.
+It’s sweet and slightly greasy - you can feel it against your tongue.
 That stickiness and the high sugar content make it great for your baby’s growth but terrible for their teeth.
-So do bear that in mind when deciding how long to breastfeed your baby for.”
+So do bear that in mind when deciding how to keep your child's mouth and first teeth clean of sugar.

 If you have concerns about your diet and how it might affect the health of your teeth, why not come in and have a chat with one of our dental hygienists?